AdobeDocs/advertising.en/help/privacy/ccpa/ccpa-opt-out-of-sale.md

    >
    >Requests to some Adobe Experience Cloud solutions don't require the JavaScript library, but requests to Adobe Advertising require it.

-   You should deploy the library on the web page from which your customers can submit opt-out-of-sale requests, such as your company's privacy portal.
+   You should deploy the library on the webpage from which your customers can submit opt-out-of-sale requests, such as your company's privacy portal.
 The library helps you retrieve Adobe cookies (namespace ID: `gsurferID`) so that you can submit these identities as part of opt-out-of-sale requests via the Adobe Experience Platform Privacy Service API.

 1. Identify your Experience Cloud organization ID and make sure it is linked to your Adobe Advertising accounts.